Parents & Caregivers

 If you are interested in coaching or becoming an assistant coach, please visit our Coach page.

-All parents/caregivers, regardless of your volunteer status, are required to take the Respect in Sport for Parents/Caregivers program.
+All parents/caregivers, regardless of your volunteer status, are required to take The Shift Forward Program.

 Parent & Caregiver Volunteer Requirements